williamalonso/api-service-hub/README.md

 To run the application, give it the command `npm start` which is already configured to run Nodemon.

+Once the application is runing, access the url `localhost:3000` where you can see the Swagger Api.

 <h3 align="center">William Alonso</h3>